Barter booms as Iran's small exporters struggle on

 NON-OIL TRADE

-Iran's merchandise exports totaled $131.5 billion and its imports $62.1 billion in 2011, the year before the sanctions began making themselves felt in a big way, according to the World Trade Organization.
+Iran's merchandise exports totalled $131.5 billion and its imports $62.1 billion in 2011, the year before the sanctions began making themselves felt in a big way, according to the World Trade Organization.

 Over three-quarters of the exports were oil and gas, which may now have dropped by more than half, the International Energy Agency has estimated.
 Reliable data for Iran's total non-oil exports in recent months is not available, but they too are believed to have suffered.